 Front-to-back stability is your priority.

-It will largely depend on build quality of the columns.
-The less play between the columns, and the more overlap between each section, the more stable the desk will be.
+It will largely depend on the build quality of the columns.
+The less play between the columns, and the more overlap between each section, the more sturdy the desk will be.

 3. How Slow Is Too Slow?